SORMAS-Foundation/SORMAS-data-generator/src/generator/README.md

 - given that one has symptoms, age (and sex?) dependent symptom and age specific probabilities from the literature
 - non-cases may also have symptoms (?)

 Spread dynamics:
-- not just one retrospective snapshot, but day-to-day changes in reporting, contacts, etc.: a contact can get sick, contacted, be tested (negtive or positive > case), go into quarantine...
+- not just one retrospective snapshot, but day-to-day changes in reporting, contacts, etc.: a contact can get sick, contacted, be tested (negative or positive > case), go into quarantine...

 Tests:
 - take positive rate into account